 Many sunscreens use ingredients that can harm coral reefs – even those labeled “reef safe.”
-The evidence is so strong, many of the world’s top diving destinations including: Bonaire, Hawai’i, Palau and parts of Mexico now ban sunscreen with toxic ingredients.
+The evidence is so strong that many of the world’s top diving destinations, including Bonaire, Hawai’i, Palau and parts of Mexico, now ban sunscreen with toxic ingredients.

 The primary suspect is oxybenzone, a common sunscreen ingredient used by big brands like Banana Boat, Coppertone, Neutrogena and others.
-Oxybenzone (also known as benzophenone-3 or BP-3) may be bad for people too.
-It can reduce testosterone levels in men.
+Oxybenzone (also known as benzophenone-3 or BP-3) might be bad for people, too.
+It has been shown to reduce testosterone levels in men.

 Even though you only put sunscreen on your skin, chemical ingredients can seep into your body.
 Oxybenzone has been detected in amniotic fluid, urine and blood, and in the breast milk of dolphin and human mothers.
 To learn more, read ‘Sunscreen Beyond Oxybenzone‘.